apurva-shrivastava/AirBnb-Booking-Analysis/README.md

 You can access the sheet and load data set (https://drive.google.com/file/d/1ioU5r9KEYSfwgfUi22SclVkx4l1a_8ou/view?usp=sharing) into your drive and either mount your drive with google colab or upload the file directly into google colab for accessing all the analysis made properly.

+EDA is divided into following 3 analysis:

+Univariate analysis: Univariate analysis is the simplest of the three analyses where the data, you are analyzing is only one variable.

+Bivariate analysis: Bivariate analysis is where you are comparing two variables to study their relationships.

+Multivariate analysis: Multivariate analysis is similar to Bivariate analysis but you are comparing more than two variables.

 This project majorly deals with Airbnb platform which connects people who want to rent out their homes or spare/extra room or space with people who are looking for accommodations in different locations.